OpenCBS/OpenCBS-Desktop/README.md

 # OpenCBS

-**Note that OpenCBS Desktop is not developed anymore, however you may still download and use this version for free.
+**Note that OpenCBS Desktop is not developed anymore, it was replaced by OpenCBS Cloud in 2019.
+You may still download and use the Desktop version for free, but no support can be provided.
 If you would like to request a Free Trial of OpenCBS Cloud, please follow this link to our website: https://opencbs.com/request_cloud/**

 #### Adaptive open-source technology for microfinance